sperrys/Chateau/README.md

 Arguments
 	- `"username"`
 	- `"password"`
+	- `"auth"`

 Response:
-	- If successful, `"type": "RegisterResponse", "status": 200`
+	- If successful, `"type": "RegisterResponse", "status": 200`, your username when chatting is now the username entered.
 	- if generic failure, `"type": "ErrorResponse", status": 400`
-	- if no socket (this shouldn't happen), `"type": "ErrorResponse", status": 300`
-	- if user is already registered, `"type": "ErrorResponse", status": 302`
+	- if user's socket is already registered with a username, `"type": "ErrorResponse", status": 302`
 	- if username has already been taken, `"type": "ErrorResponse", status": 302`
+	- if `"auth" : True,`, then the username password pair will be sent to the tuft's ldap server for authentication.
+	- if `"auth" : False` then a succesful registration is then attempted without any form of authentication

 **Start a New Group Message**